 Does the Tummy Tuck Belt work?

-The Tummy Tuck Belt is claimed to cause a “fat burning chain reaction” in the midsection, which results in a tighter and toner tummy area.
+The Tummy Belt is claimed to cause a “fat burning chain reaction” in the midsection, which results in a tighter and toner tummy area.
 While there is some thermal imaging presented on the official website, there is no actual science supporting the Tummy Tuck Belt as an effective weight-loss product.

 How much does the Tummy Tuck Belt cost?